 Prior to submitting your organization's self-certification to the Department of Commerce, we recommend that you follow these helpful hints.
 These should be read in conjunction with the complete set of U.S.-EU Safe Harbor Framework Documents and the Safe Harbor Workbook .
 Following these helpful hints will help to ensure that your organization is meeting the requirements for self-certification, as set forth in FAQ 6.

-- In most cases, organizations self-certifying to Safe Harbor may choose to utilize private sector dispute resolution programs.
-While programs vary, organizations like BBB EU Safe Harbor Program, TRUSTe, Direct Marketing Association, the Entertainment Software Rating Board, JAMS and the American Arbitration Association have developed programs that assist in compliance with the Framework's Enforcement Principle and FAQ 11.
+- In most cases, organizations self-certifying under Safe Harbor may choose to utilize private sector dispute resolution programs.
+Organizations like the Council of Better Business Bureaus (BBB), TRUSTe, the American Arbitration Association (AAA), JAMS, and the Direct Marketing Association (DMA) have developed programs that assist in compliance with the Framework's Enforcement Principle and FAQ 11.

 - Alternatively, organizations may choose to cooperate and comply with the EU data protection authorities (DPAs) with respect to all types of data.
 In doing so, an organization must follow the procedures outlined in FAQ 5.